-12.23 These policies are in accordance with the national the National Planning Policy Framework's paragraphs 11, 73, 74, 109 and 118 and support Wigan Council's strategic policies CP2 and CP9 in the Local Plan Core Strategy.

-12.24 In particular, these policies are designed to enhance the green spaces within Standish Neighbourhood Area by creation of two new green corridors linking open space together for public enjoyment and to encourage biodiversity in these areas.
-In the 2015 Neighbourhood Plan survey, 80% of respondents said Standish needed more open spaces.

-12.25 The protection of trees, woodland, hedgerows and wildlife and mitigation measures for new development are considered important in retaining the character of the village and to enable access to open space.

-12.26 These policies will also help the wider strategy of increasing tree cover across Greater Manchester in line with the conurbation's City Of Trees initiative, which aims to plant a tree for each person in the city region over the next generation.

-12.27 There are several sites within the Standish Neighbourhood Area which are deemed sufficiently important that they should be designated Local Green Space.
-There are a number of smaller amenity/open green spaces around the village and provision for new areas within the approved housing developments.
+- 12.21 These policies are in accordance with the National Planning PolicyFramework's paragraphs 11, 73, 74, 109 and 118 and supportWigan Council's strategic policies CP2 and CP9 in the Core Strategy. - 12.22 In particular, these policies are designed to enhance the green spaces within Standish Neighbourhood Area by creation of two new green corridors linking open space together for public enjoyment and to encourage biodiversity in these areas.
+In the 2015 Neighbourhood Plan survey, 80% of respondents said Standish needed more open spaces. - 12.23 The protection of trees, woodland, hedgerows and wildlife and mitigation measures for new development are considered important in retaining the character of the village and to enable access to open space. - 12.24 These policies will also help the wider strategy of increasing tree cover across Greater Manchester in line with the conurbation's City of Trees initiative, which aims to plant a tree for each person in the city region over the next generation. - 12.25 There are several sites within the Standish Neighbourhood Area which are deemed sufficiently important that they should be designated Local Green Space.
+There are a number of smaller Amenity Green Spaces around the village and provision for new areas within the approved housing developments.

-12.28 It is considered important that these spaces are retained and enhanced to benefit the community and encourage informal recreation use and play to improve health and wellbeing.

-12.29 Ashfield Park and Southlands Rec are subject to specific policies to enhance these spaces (see Policies SLC1 and SLC2), which are in accordance with the adopted strategic policies of Wigan Council.
+- 12.26 It is considered important that these spaces are retained and enhanced to benefit the community and encourage informal recreation use and play to improve health and wellbeing. - 12.27 Ashfield Park and Southlands Rec are subject to specific policies to enhance these spaces (see Policies SLC1 and SLC2), which are in accordance with the adopted strategic policies of Wigan Council. - 12.28 In line with paragraph 80 of the National Planning Practice Guidance on Flooding and Coastal Change, surface water should be discharged in the following order of priority: - 1.
+An adequate soakaway or some other form of infiltration system - 2.
+An attenuated discharge to surface water body. - 3.
+An attenuated discharge to public surface water sewer, highway drain or another drainage system. - 4.
+An attenuated discharge to public combined sewer. - 12.29 Applicants wishing to discharge to a public sewer will need to submit clear evidence demonstrating why alternative options are not available as part of the determination of their application.

+Objective 4: Housing To Meet Current And Future Needs Of Residents (H)

-13: To promote sustainable high-quality housing which meets the current and future needs of Standish residents
+13 To promote sustainable high-quality housing which meets the current and future needs of Standish residents

-13.1 Standish is a village with a population of 15,191 residents (estimate 2013, see Evidence Base).
-The housing in the village has traditionally largely been terraced houses in and around the village centre and detached, semi-detached and bungalow properties around the periphery.

-13.2 Housing growth in the village in the early 1930s was mainly semidetached housing and bungalows with detached housing designed for families on large housing estates constructed from the 1960s to 1990s.

-13.3 Wigan Local Plan Core Strategy, adopted in 2013, designated land safeguarded for future development in the village as a broad location for new development for approximately 1,000 new dwellings.
+- 13.1 Standish is a village with a population of 15,191 residents (estimate 2013, see Evidence Base).
+The housing in the village has traditionally largely been terraced houses in and around the village centre and detached, semi-detached and bungalow properties around the periphery. - 13.2 Housing growth in the village in the early 1930s was mainly semidetached housing and bungalows with detached housing designed for families on large housing estates constructed from the 1960s to 1990s. - 13.3 Wigan Local Plan Core Strategy, adopted in 2013, designated land safeguarded for future development in the village as a broad location for new development for approximately 1,000 new dwellings.